MacBook Air (2018) full review

 You can also use Touch ID rather than enter your password every time you want to make a change in System Preferences.
 You’ll also be able to use authorise Apple Pay payments using Touch ID on sites that use Apple’s payment system and on the Mac App Store (once you have confirmed that you want to use Touch ID for future purchases).

 We’re glad that Apple hasn’t added the Touch Bar, as seen on the MacBook Pro, to the MacBook Air as we feel that the Touch Bar is a gimmick that doesn’t really add much other than an extra layer of complication.
 Read about how the MacBook Pro compares to the MacBook Air here.
-Touch ID makes much more sense as an addition than a Touch Bar, as it's about security for the average punter.
+Touch ID makes much more sense as an addition than a Touch Bar, as security is more important for the average punter.

 Speaking of Apple Pay, when you initially set up Mac you can run through options for setting up a card to add to Apple Pay, or you can do so via System Preferences > Wallet & Apple Pay > Add Card.
 Either way, you can hold your bank card up to the camera and details are automatically added.